The tradition in ancient Sumer

 Why should we pay any regard to Genesis when thinking about questions of origins?
 Here I argue that the source material was part of an oral tradition already known in the third millennium BC.
 Genesis is a distillation of that tradition, authenticated by the very texts that are supposed to discredit it.

 Since writing capable of representing grammatical speech was not invented until the 3rd millennium BC, written documents cannot have been the source for the first chapters of Genesis.
-To have had any historical basis, the Creation story, the temptation of the first human couple, the genealogies, the history of the antediluvian world and the story of the Deluge must have passed down the generations first of all by word of mouth.
+To have had any historical basis, the Creation story, the genealogies, the history of the antediluvian world and the story of the Deluge must have passed down the generations first of all by word of mouth.
 The same applies to the story about Abraham.
-While he may have been able to write, Abraham was a herdsman, not a member of the elite class of scribes and priests, and herdsmen had no use for writing.
+While he may have been able to write, Abraham was a herdsman, not a member of the elite class of scribes and priests, and herdsmen had little use for writing.
 Whoever wrote Genesis must have learned about him and his descendants through tradition.
+From then on, certainly, the text is rich in details specific to the time and amply authenticated by archaeology (Kitchen 1995, Gordon & Rendsburg 1997).

 The Fertile Crescent